7 things you should'nt do when you're broke

 No one wants to be in a state where they don’t have money to do some things.

-For some people, the state of being broke is not having any money at all, while for some others, they might have money but cannot afford some luxuries.
+For some people, being broke is not having any money at all, while for some others, they might have money but cannot afford some luxuries.

 It doesn't matter if you are broke for a short while or you are broke for a very long period, there are things you need to do to adjust to the financial situations, to prevent you from acquiring lots of debt.